TideIllustrated - Alabama mock draft roundup heading into the offseason

 Will Anderson Jr., edge rusher

 If Chicago ends up keeping the No. 1 overall pick, Anderson has a chance of being the first player off the board.
 The Bears already have a franchise quarterback in Justin Fields and will either package the first overall pick for a stack of assets or take a player that fills one of its many needs.
 Chicago was tied for last in the NFL averaging 1.2 sacks per game last season.
-Anderson would provide an instant improvement on the Bears' pass rushing and someone who could be the cornerstone of a defense for years to come.
+Anderson would provide an instant improvement on the Bears' pass rushing and is someone who could be a defensive cornerstone for years to come.

 If Chicago elects to trade the pick, it's hard to imagine Anderson falling past Arizona at No. 3 overall.
 The Cardinals are losing three-time NFL Defensive Player of the Year J.J.
 Watt to retirement.
 Anderson would be an instant replacement for the future Hall of Famer.